 Ensure all batteries are in the “BMS-OFF” state prior to installing the cable(s) as explained in the shutdown procedure.
 After the cable(s) have been installed, power up the system making sure to follow the proper start-up procedure.

-Victron has introduced a bug in their latest Cerbo-GX update that causes a glitch where batteries stop charging at 52.4v (Around 30% SOC).
-In order to successfully utilize communications, a bug fix must be applied.
-We have a full page detailing this process available here.
+Victron previously had a bug (fixed in the latest Cerbo-GX update) that causes a glitch where batteries stop charging at 52.4v (Around 30% SOC).
+Previously, in order to successfully utilize communications, a bug fix needed to be applied, however, simply updating to the latest firmware will fix this bug.
+If old firmware compatability is required, we have a full page detailing this process available here.

 If the battery is not detected by the Cerbo: